hcitang/hci-reading-group/index.md

 ## Previous Papers

+* Mar 16 - Yaxi - C. Estelle Smith, Eduardo Nevarez, and Haiyi Zhu.
+2020.
+Disseminating Research News in HCI: Perceived Hazards, How-To's, and Opportunities for Innovation.
+In Proceedings of the 2020 CHI Conference on Human Factors in Computing Systems (CHI '20).
+Association for Computing Machinery, New York, NY, USA, 1–13.
+DOI:https://doi.org/10.1145/3313831.3376744

 * Mar 9 - Audrey - Otmar Hilliges, Lucia Terrenghi, Sebastian Boring, David Kim, Hendrik Richter, and Andreas Butz.
 2007.
 Designing for collaborative creative problem solving.
 In Proceedings of the 6th ACM SIGCHI conference on Creativity & cognition (C&C '07).
 Association for Computing Machinery, New York, NY, USA, 137–146.
 DOI:https://doi.org/10.1145/1254960.1254980